Existence of quasi-stationary distributions for downward skip-free Markov chains: Abstract

 \section{Abstract}

-For downward skip-free Markov chains on non-negative integers killed at $0$, existence of a quasi-stationary distribution is studied.
-Scale functions for these processes are introduced and the boundary is classified by the integrability of the scale function, which gives an extension of Feller's classification of the boundary for birth-and-death processes.
-The existence and the set of quasi-stationary distributions are characterized by scale functions and the classification of the boundary.
+For downward skip-free continuous-time Markov chains on non-negative integers stopped at zero, existence of a quasi-stationary distribution is studied.
+The scale function for these processes is introduced and the boundary is classified by a certain integrability condition on the scale function, which gives an extension of Feller's classification of the boundary for birth-and-death processes.
+The existence and the set of quasi-stationary distributions are characterized by the scale function and the new classification of the boundary.